Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Concluding remarks

 \section{Concluding remarks}

-In this work, we developed a family of of data analysis techniques for dimension reduction, mode decomposition, and nonparametric forecasting of data generated by ergodic dynamical systems.
+In this work, we have developed a family of of data analysis techniques for dimension reduction, mode decomposition, and nonparametric forecasting of data generated by ergodic dynamical systems.
 Our approach is based on the Koopman and Perron-Frobenius formalisms for nonlinear dynamical systems, where the central objects of study are groups of unitary operators governing the evolution of observables and probability measures.
 In certain classes of systems (in particular, systems with pure point spectra), the spectral properties of these operators naturally lead to algorithms for dimension reduction and mode decomposition of spatiotemporal data, featuring timescale separation and strong invariance properties under changes of observation modality.
 The Perron-Frobenius operators also provide algorithms for equation-free forecasting of probability measures and expectation values of observables.
-Here, we develop these algorithms using a recent technique \cite{BerryEtAl15} for approximating the generator of the Koopman group in a complete orthonormal basis of the $ L^2 $ space of the dynamical system, acquired from time-ordered data through the diffusion maps algorithm \cite{CoifmanLafon06}.
-Placed in context, this work has connections with methods for mode decomposition and model reduction based on both the Koopman \cite{MezicBanaszuk04,Mezic05,Mezic13,SchmidSesterhenn08,RowleyEtAl09,ChenEtAl12,Schmid10,BudisicEtAl12,JovanovicEtAl14,TuEtAl14,HematiEtAl15,WilliamsEtAl15,KutzEtAl16,ProctorEtAl16,BudisicMezic12} and Perron-Frobenius \cite{DellnitzJunge99,DellnitzEtAl00,FroylandDellnitz03,Froyland05,Froyland07,Froyland08,FroylandPadberg09,FroylandEtAl10,FroylandEtAl10b,SchutteEtAl10,FroylandEtAl14,FroylandEtAl14b} perspectives, since the complete orthonormal basis learned from the data via diffusion maps allows us to pass between the two representations using standard linear algebra operations.
+Here, we develop these algorithms using a representation of the generator of the Koopman group in a complete orthonormal basis of the $ L^2 $ space of the dynamical system, acquired from time-ordered data through the diffusion maps algorithm \cite{CoifmanLafon06}.
+Placed in context, this work has connections with methods for mode decomposition and model reduction based on both the Koopman \cite{MezicBanaszuk04,Mezic05,Mezic13,SchmidSesterhenn08,RowleyEtAl09,ChenEtAl12,Schmid10,BudisicEtAl12,JovanovicEtAl14,TuEtAl14,HematiEtAl15,WilliamsEtAl15,KutzEtAl16,ProctorEtAl16,BudisicMezic12,BruntonEtAl17,ArbabiMezic16} and Perron-Frobenius \cite{DellnitzJunge99,DellnitzEtAl00,FroylandDellnitz03,Froyland05,Froyland07,Froyland08,FroylandPadberg09,FroylandEtAl10,FroylandEtAl10b,SchutteEtAl10,FroylandEtAl14,FroylandEtAl14b} perspectives, since the complete orthonormal basis learned from the data via diffusion maps allows us to pass between the two representations using standard linear algebra operations.
+Also, our approach has close connections with the nonparametric forecasting technique introduced in \citep[][]{BerryEtAl15}, which employs data-driven representations of the analogs of the Koopman and Perron-Frobenius operators in stochastic dynamical systems on manifolds (as opposed to the generator which is the object of focus in this work) in a similar basis from diffusion maps.